Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 Best Heart Rate Monitor For Triathletes

-Triathletes will benefit from this HRM.
+Triathletes will benefit the most from this HRM.
+While other Garmin options can handle multi-sport training and racing, this one is specifically designed for it.
 It’s a multi-sport watch with features for running, swimming, cycling, and it has some more hardcore features that others don’t.

-One of the best things about this watch for triathletes is that it appears to be just as accurate in water as it is on land.
-It also tracks your sleep and your stress, which is helpful when preparing for a big race.
+One of the best things about this watch for triathletes is that it is just as accurate in water as it is on land.
+It also features a triathlon mode, allowing you to track all three legs as well as your transition times.

 Some may consider the lack of a touchscreen to be a downside, but it’s easy enough to do everything with the 5 side buttons.
 In GPS mode with music the battery can last up to 10 hours, and up to 2 weeks if used in the most energy-efficient mode.